just-install/just-install/README.md

   that you can finally install Chocolatey itself.
 * Ninite is great but it's closed source and there's no obvious way to add a custom package.
-* Npackd is probably the most promising of the bunch, but the last time I tried it, it wanted to do some funny stuff such as handling un-installations and it had a tendency to shuffle files around.
+* Npackd is probably the most promising of the bunch, but the last time I tried it, it wanted to do some funny stuff such as handling un-installations and it had a tendency to move files around with subsequent re-installations of the same package.

 I wanted something simple, something that would download an installer and run it silently.
 That's why I wrote just-install.
 You can find a complete rationale